serendipityinlife/serendipityinlife.github.io/_posts/2021-12-26-In case you dont remember the day with serendipity.md

 ---
-title: "In case you dont remember"
+title: "In case you dont remember the day with serendipity"
 categories:
   - Blog
 tags: